 The team have been greatly encouraged by this progress and truly believe that ‘the Lord is using the message in the community as a seed that will bear fruit very soon’.

-‘Thank you for keeping your promise’ – this was Isaac’s* response as he was handed the Bydla New Testament.
-A response which may confuse some as Isaac is a passionate follower of another faith.
+‘Thank you for keeping your promise’ – this was the* response of Isaac* as he was handed the Bydla New Testament.
+A response that may confuse some as Isaac is a passionate follower of another faith.

 For many years Isaac was opposed to the work of the Bydla team, but after seeing the fruit of the literacy programme, he embraced it and even become a volunteer literacy teacher.
 His classes mostly contained students who also opposed Christianity, but, by the grace of God, their hard-line stance has now mellowed.